Keele University: Teaching

-According to the National Student Survey (NSS) and excluding private or specialist institutions, the university ranked first for Student Satisfaction in 2014, 2015 and 2016 (jointly with the University of St Andrews) amongst broad-based educational establishments.
-The NSS is aimed at final year undergraduates, gathering opinions about their experience of their courses and the institution.
-It is conducted independently and a key quality indicator of higher education in the UK.
-In 2015, disciplines that scored highest included Education, Geology, Medicine, Pharmacy, Nursing, Physiotherapy, Biochemistry, English and Mathematics.
-In June 2017, Keele was awarded Gold in the Teaching Excellence Framework (TEF) which measures excellence in three areas: teaching quality, the learning environment and the educational and professional outcomes achieved by students.
-In the 2023 TEF assessment, the university maintained its overall Gold rating.
+In the National Student Survey 2025 (NSS), Keele ranked among the Top 10 in England for 15 subject different areas.
+Chemistry ranked No.1 in the UK with 96% of students expressing satisfaction with their course, with Astrophysics, Biology, Geography, Medicine, Midwifery, and Pharmacy all in the Top 5 in England.
+Ranking in the Top 10 in England are English, Forensic Sciences, Geology, Human Biology, Politics, Physics, and Social Work.
+Harper & Keele Veterinary School has also been ranked No.1 in the UK for Veterinary Medicine, with 91.4% of students expressing satisfaction with their course.

+Keele University was awarded the highest rating for the quality of its educational offer in the Teaching Excellence Framework (TEF) 2023.
+Published by the Office for Students (OfS), Keele achieved a Gold rating overall, maintaining its Gold standard achieved in the previous exercise in 2017.
+The TEF assessment identifies excellence in the educational experience and outcomes of our students, focusing on all undergraduate courses and students.
+In 2022, Keele was ranked by students as being the best in the UK in the nationwide Student Crowd Awards.

 Research

+Research Excellence Framework (REF 2021) results for Keele indicated a 75% increase in the volume of world-leading research across the university compared to the last REF in 2014, with 80% of Keele's research being classified as either world-leading or internationally excellent (4* or 3* rated research).
+Keele was one of 157 UK universities which participated in REF 2021, which collectively submitted evidence from over 76,000 academic staff.

+Keele ranks in a 'Golden Quadrangle' of the top 15 universities in England that excel in both teaching and research, all with a Gold award in the 2023 Teaching Excellence Framework and also high research intensity in the most-recent Research Excellence Framework.

 Keele submitted 60% of its staff to the 2014 Research Assessment Exercise (RAE) and ranked 57 of 128 institutions by grade point average (GPA) The university scored particularly well in public health, health services and primary care.
 Medical research includes detecting Parkinson's disease early, and using stem cell research to aid the healing process.
 The cochlear implant was developed in the Department of Communication and Neuroscience at Keele.
 Other notable medical pursuits includes attempts to explain the evolution of the human brain, looking into links between cannabis and mental illness (cited in the 2009 reclassification debate), as well as tumour and cancer research.
 In August 2009, university astronomers, led by David Anderson, discovered the first planet that orbits in the opposite direction to the spin of its star.
 The planet was named WASP-17b.
 In 2010 Richard Stephens, John Atkins, and Andrew Kingston won the Ig Nobel prize for confirming the widely held belief that swearing relieves pain.
 In 2010 a medical centre in Newport, Shropshire was completed, for students to learn in real medical situations and to research medical sciences.